salatfreak/pyromaniac/docs/cli-help.md

                        to avoid storing those in plain text.
   --address ADDRESS    Set the host and optionally the scheme and port the
                        server is reachable at.
-The host can be an IPv4 address, an IPv6 address in square brackets or a domain name.
+The host can be an IPv4 address, an IPv6 address in square brackets, or a domain name.
 These are used for generating certificates (in the case of HTTPS) and authentication credentials (if configured to be generated